altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - When searching for tag, priorize tags that start with the text
    - Uppercase tag names the first time you type
    - Make query when done with upload
-   - BUG: When logging out and then logging in, the organized pivs in phone are back on the grid.
-Only after killing the app and opening it again or doing any other interaction (like tagging), the pivs disappear again.
    - Home: when doing refresh gesture, reload the tags

 - Rethink tagging (Tom)
    - Piv by piv!
 - Rethink carrousel (Tom)
    - Current is the full screen mode: show tags & a FAB
    - When not fullscreened, show each tag and a random piv next to it
    - Be able to jump to the random piv in the carrousel, and if you exit to the grid, be in the right position
 - Rework zoom in carrousel (Tom)
+- Info view for each piv on cloud (Tom)

-- Improve celebration
+- Improve score/celebration
    - Fireworks?
    - Add thumbnails to score?
 - Show "achievements view" with all that you have organized
 - Edit/delete tags view, openable from query selector
-- Info view for each piv on cloud (Tom)

 - Count organized today properly by adding date when piv was added to queue
+- Confirm on delete single uploaded piv

 - tag L:404
 - Rename a tag X to an existing tag Y
-- Confirm on delete single uploaded piv

 - Swipe sideways to navigate months in uploaded
 - Finish annotated source code: tagService, storeService, tools.